Commercial and industrial (C&I) consumers of electricity are

 or wholesalers in an open market.

-eligible to be contestable will continue to buy electricity from SP Services,
+C&I consumers who remain non-contestable will continue to buy electricity from SP Group,

 which is the market support services company that supplies electricity to